 Can you eat the fruit after infusing water?

 Yes!
 You can eat fruit from your water infusion recipes, especially if you plan on eating it within a couple of hours (and still want to get the nutritional benefits).
-Just know that fruits and vegetables will be less flavorful after sitting in water because their juices have been released into the water.
+Just know that fruit for water infusion and vegetables will be less flavorful after sitting in water because their juices have been released into the water.
 Also, the consistency will be softer.
-Also be aware that after a couple of hours at room temperature (without ice), fruit in water can start to form bacteria.
+Also be aware that after a couple of hours at room temperature (water fruit without ice), fruit in water can start to form bacteria.
 (So don’t wait too long to eat it!)

 Can you freeze fruit for infused water?